This Ted Talk by Josh Luber, the creator of Campless (now called StockX) brings up an interesting proposal of sneakers as an investment.

 Active investments like selling shoes are really cool because you learn skills that transfer into other business ventures which may mean experience you can put on a resume for a future job, or priceless skills like customer service and business building as your first taste in entrepreneurship.

-A lot of risky or boring opportunities exist, but there’s one that seems to check all boxes as the ultimate investment opportunity for young people today.
-Imagine that you can consume the goods that you want to and get paid doing it.
+A lot of risky or boring opportunities exist, but there’s one that seems to check all boxes as the ultimate investment opportunity for young people today–imagine that you can buy the goods that you want, and to get paid by doing it.
 That sounds awesome doesn’t it!

 As stated in this article by streetwear news authority Complex, you could would have gotten a better 4 year return having bought a single pair of Jordan 3 Black Cements than if you had purchased stock in one of the best performing companies on the market, Apple, and more than double that of the same return of the S&P 500, which as a representative of the performance of the top 500 performing American companies is a good indicator of the overall economy.

 Ultimately, a good bit of knowledge will come in to play for those who want to use sneakers and streetwear as an investment vehicle.

 You can build the knowledge over time, but posts like this beginner’s guide to selling rare shoes for profit are a good starting point.

 One awesome thing to note is that at the time of this writing in January of 2018, there exists another opportunity this year to acquire this exact pair of shoes in this example, the Air Jordan III Black Cement, with an expected return in as soon as one day that is sure to beat the yearly return of the stock market in 2018.

 Alternative investments to the stock market: Sneakers vs Cryptocurrency